trustly/trustly-client-net/README.md

 This will register an MVC Core Middleware that listens to HTTP POSTs on context path `/trustly/notifications`.

-It will automatically find all instantiated Trustly Api clients and call all of them, if there are multiple ones, until one of them has reported the notification as done by calling `RespondWithOK()` or `RespondWithError()` on the event args.
-If no client has reported, we will automatically respond with *OK* unless an exception has been thrown (and then Report with *Error*).
+It will automatically find all instantiated Trustly Api clients and call all of them, if there are multiple ones, until one of them has reported the notification as done by calling `RespondWithOK()` or `RespondWithFailed()` on the event args.
+If no event listener on a client responds with `OK` nor `Failed` as exception will be thrown.
+If an unexpected exception is thrown, we will respond with a `Fail` with the exception message attached.

 For this to work you *MUST* keep a non-garbage-collected instantiation of the API Client in memory somewhere in your code.
 You cannot create an API Client, do a request, and then dispose of the client.
 It must be kept in memory to be able to receive the middleware request's notification sent asynchronously from Trustly's server.